firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/introduction.md

 - You can create and edit transactions, accounts, and give them budgets, categories and tags.
 - You can automate part of this with recurring transactions and auto-budgets.
 - You can keep track of liabilities.
+- You can [import data](../importing-data/introduction.md) into Firefly III from almost any bank.

 ## Important details: